-Twitterati in tears watching PM Modi consoling ISRO chief after Chandrayaan 2 setback
+Twitterati in tears after watching PM Modi console ISRO chief following Chandrayaan 2 setback

 New Delhi, Sep 07: Prime Minister Narendra Modi hugged and consoled an emotional ISRO chief K Sivan, hours after the space agency announced it lost contact with Chandrayaan 2 lander during a historic moon landing attempt.